 To test this hypothesis, a series of simple plane-strain elastic analyses were run for this study in the finite-element program Phase2 [Rocscience 2013].
-The results showed that δ is independent of diameter, but only if the domain size is scaled to match changes in pile size-a significant caveat.
+The results showed that $\delta$ is independent of diameter, but only if the domain size is scaled to match changes in pile size-a significant caveat.
 This is in agreement with previous two- and three-dimensional elastic analyses (e.g., see Pender [2004]), so further details will not be provided here.

-The potential error introduced by using a diameter-independent K_e is likely minor for many applications in which large relative pile-soil displacements are expected, since the tangent modulus of a nonlinear p-y curve depends on both the initial stiffness and the ultimate resistance.
-The results of Ashford and Juirnarongrit [2003] also suggest that the error is minor for small-strain dynamic loading if the soil stiffness is approximately constant with depth.
+The potential error introduced by using a diameter-independent $K_e$ is likely minor for many applications in which large relative pile-soil displacements are expected, since the tangent modulus of a nonlinear p-y curve depends on both the initial stiffness and the ultimate resistance.
+The results of Ashford and Juirnarongrit [2003] also suggest that the error is minor for smallstrain dynamic loading if the soil stiffness is approximately constant with depth.

-Despite its shortcomings, the framework of Equation (2.25) is convenient because it allows the relative pile-soil displacement defining the onset of nonlinearity y{yield} to be defined as a function of shear strain at the onset of soil nonlinearity, the latter of which has been studied extensively through laboratory testing (e.g., Vucetic and Dobry [1991]).
-Hence, a diameterindependent definition for K_e based on Equation (2.25) will be adopted for this study, with the
+Despite its shortcomings, the framework of Equation (2.25) is convenient because it allows the relative pile-soil displacement defining the onset of nonlinearity $y{yield}$ to be defined as a function of shear strain at the onset of soil nonlinearity, the latter of which has been studied extensively through laboratory testing (e.g., Vucetic and Dobry [1991]).
+Hence, a diameter-

-5 It is worth noting that further examination of the underlying theory behind Equation (2.25) reveals that it has little relation to lateral pile-soil interaction.
+&lt;sup>5 It is worth noting that further examination of the underlying theory behind Equation (2.25) reveals that it has little relation to lateral pile-soil interaction.
 The basis for Equation (2.25) is Skempton's [1951] method for estimating the immediate settlement of an embedded strip footing on clay based on a combination of elasticity theory, limit-state concepts, and laboratory tests results.
-Skempton estimated that the ratio of E_s to undrained strength (s_u) for typical clays is about 50 to 200, and assumed that the inverse of this range (0.005 to 0.02) could be used to approximate the strain occurring at one-half the measured strength (ε{50}).
+Skempton estimated that the ratio of $E_s$ to undrained strength ( $s_u$ ) for typical clays is about 50 to 200, and assumed that the inverse of this range (0.005 to 0.02) could be used to approximate the strain occurring at one-half the measured strength ( $\varepsilon{50}$ ).
 Using these values and an assumption of the size of the stress zone of influence below the footing, a simple approximation for settlement was provided.
-Matlock adopted this for piles by taking the average of the ε{50} range (≈ 0.01) and substituting pile diameter for footing width, resulting in the expression that average normal strain around the pile could be approximates as y/2.5B-hardly a rigorous consideration of pile-soil interaction mechanics.
+Matlock adopted this for piles by taking the average of the $\varepsilon{50}$ range ( $\approx 0.01$ ) and substituting pile diameter for footing width, resulting in the expression that average normal strain around the pile could be approximates as y/2.5B-hardly a rigorous consideration of pile-soil interaction mechanics.
 Kagawa and Kraft [1980] later adopted this approach for their theoretical pile dynamics study.
-Noting that the strain orthogonal to ε is $-v\varepsilon$, and thus the maximum shear strain is $(1+v)\varepsilon$, they came up with Equation (2.25).
+Noting that the strain orthogonal to $\varepsilon$ is $-v\varepsilon$ , and thus the maximum shear strain is $(1+v)\varepsilon$ , they came up with Equation (2.25).

-opportunity to revise the findings in the future if more rigorous relationships between δ and B (or γ{ave} and B) become available.
+independent definition for $K_e$ based on Equation (2.25) will be adopted for this study, with the opportunity to revise the findings in the future if more rigorous relationships between $\delta$ and B (or $\gamma{ave}$ and B) become available.